pydykit/pydykit/docs/index.md

 pip install pydykit
 ```

-or clone the repository and install the package locally following these steps:
+or clone the repository and install the package locally, following these steps:

 1. Create a new virtual environment and activate it.
    We recommend using `venv`:
    ```bash
    python3.12 -m venv .venv
    source .venv/bin/activate
    ```
 2. Clone the repository
 3. Install in editable- / development-mode:
    ```bash
    pip install --editable .
    ```
 4. Run your first script, e.g.
    ```bash
    python scripts/s*.py
    ```